Search

 Hip-Hop were forced to bow down to Nirvana

-Speaking to super-producer Pharrell Williams in his new coffee table book Pharrell: The Places and Spaces I’ve Been, he said that Nirvana were so culturally powerful that hip-hop had to “wait awhile” before becoming the dominant sound of youth culture.
+In a conversation with super-producer Pharrell Williams featured in his new coffee table book Pharrell: The Places and Spaces I’ve Been, Jay-Z mentioned the immense cultural impact of Nirvana, indicating that hip-hop needed to “wait awhile” before reclaiming the title of the dominant youth sound.

-He continued: “It was weird because hip-hop was becoming this force, then grunge music stopped it for one second, ya know Those ‘hair bands’ were too easy for us to take out; when Kurt Cobain came with that statement it was like, ‘We got to wait awhile’.”
+He elaborated: “It was strange because hip-hop was rising as a formidable force, yet grunge music interrupted it momentarily.
+Those ‘hair bands’ were easy for us to surpass; when Kurt Cobain made his mark, it was like saying, ‘We have to hold back for a while.'”

 by Wallace McTavish